xshopper/done24bot/index.md

 3. Search for an execution plan like this: Demo.
 This script will do something :) ...
 It goes to cnn, clicks here and there and quits :)
-You can see the history of your executed scripts in the [Execution History](Execution History)
+You can see the history of your executed scripts in the [Execution History](#Execution-History)

 # Support

-If you have any questions please open a new [discussion](https://github.com/xshopper/done24bot/discussions), try try our best to answer
+If you have any questions please open a new [discussion](https://github.com/xshopper/done24bot/discussions){:target="_blank"}, try try our best to answer

 ## Execution Plan